mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 ```

 Now there is only the rate_plan left.
 Our Relational Database has another table which is linked to the calls' one.
-For that we can use the previously learned section ability **nested** in the callssection.
+For that we can use the previously learned function **nested** in the callssection.

 Here is now our callssection: